Pronounciation: Chi-TAL-pa tash-ken-TEN-sis

-Growth Habit: Woody, deciduous, perennial tree, rather vigorous and rangy (correlative inhibition of lateral branching), upright and spreading to 30 feet in height with an equal or greater spread, marginally pendulous.
+Growth Habit: Woody, winter deciduous, perennial tree, rather vigorous and rangy (correlative inhibition of lateral branching), upright and spreading to 30 feet in height with an equal or greater spread, marginally pendulous.

-Foliage/texture: Variable alternate leave arrangement, sometimes whorled or ternate, leaves lanceolate and glabrous sometimes slightly reflexed, 2 to 5 inches long, rarely falcate, drops leaves prematurely in mid summer to early fall, stems and trunk has lenticels, no fall color; medium coarse texture.
+Foliage/texture: Variable alternate leave arrangement, sometimes whorled or ternate, leaves lanceolate and glabrous sometimes slightly reflexed, 2 to 5 inches long, rarely falcate, sometimes drops leaves prematurely in mid summer to early fall, stems and trunk has lenticels, no fall color; medium coarse texture.

 Flowers & fruits: 15 to 40 flowers in a terminal raceme, corollas are zygomorphic, calyx are 2-lobed, color is white to pale or dark pink and often with distinct purple veins, flowers are sterile and produce no fruit.

 Seasonal color: In Phoenix, flowers are grown during late spring and early summer.